A Varied Career Journey

 You can explore opportunities in learning multiple businesses and also specialist functions such as treasury, tax, and other finance processes.
 So, if you want to be a fully-rounded finance professional, there is both the breadth and depth of opportunities here to make that happen.

-Firstly, it’s important to connect the dots of what you do in your day-to-day job to the business and functional goals of the organization.
+Firstly, it’s important to connect the dots of what you do in your day-to-day job to the business and functional goals of the organisation.
 You need to understand that the impact of what you do goes further than your own desk, and you are one piece of a much bigger picture.

 Secondly, I’ve learned that having the propensity for action is vital.
 To have observations and findings is one thing, but to do something with them is another.
 So, I always try to push for action; whether that takes yourself, your team, your peer group, or senior leaders.
 These are the two ingredients, I believe for success as a finance leader.